umeboshi2/paella/pages/vagrant.md

 boot into an automated debian install, then reboot back into a system that immediately engages in configuring itself using salt.

+######## oldstuff

+The VM will
+be serving the files necessary to automatically install debian systems based on either wheezy or jessie, and on either an i386 or amd64 architecture.
+This means that there are quite a few files to be downloaded and prepared before the vagrant environment is operational.

+Also, the paella server needs to download two windows 7 iso files, one for each architecture, as well as the Windows Automated Installation Kit iso, for retrieving the boot.wim file.
+Moreover, there are quite a few windows applications that are also downloaded for use with paella.
+Some of these are build and runtime dependencies for the salt-minion, which will be used later to automatically build the salt-minion windows package.

+All in all, the vagrant machine will need to download approximately 15 gigabytes, more or less, of data from the internet.
+**FIXME Check size of local repo.**